------- + -------

 Project description

-FANO and the Elevance Health Foundation (Elevance) are implementing the third iteration of their Food as Medicine (FAM3) initiative with 21 grantees consisting of dyadic partnerships between Feeding America network members and partner health care systems.
+Feeding America and the Elevance Health Foundation (Elevance) are implementing the third iteration of their Food as Medicine (FAM3) initiative with 21 grantees consisting of dyadic partnerships between regional food banks and partner health care systems.
 Food and nutrition security are key social determinants of health, particularly for people experiencing or at risk for chronic disease, indicating a need for FIM interventions.
 Each FAM3 partnership has developed in its own intervention, including diverse ways of accessing food, providing nutrition education, and offering support for enrollment in programs like SNAP.
-While FAM3 is not the first evaluation of interventions like these, prior multi-site FIM studies of this size have not assessed impact longitudinally or explored key factors that determine successful implementation of FIM interventions.
-There are critical knowledge gaps regarding the impact of the FIM interventions and best practices for implementation.
-An in-depth evaluation of FIM impacts and processes across multiple sites and multiple types of intervention activities is warranted.

 Background and Analysis